-As of - March 31, 2023 As of June 30, 2022 Receivable financing facility \$ 4,314 \$ 5,911 Equipment financing facility 1,266 2,929 Total financing obligations 5,580 8,840 Less: financing obligations, current (3,720) (8,840) Total financing obligations, noncurrent \$ 1,860 \$
+M As of Iarch 31, 2023 As of June 30, 2022 Receivable financing facility \$ 4,314 \$ 5,911 Equipment financing facility 1,266 2,929 Total financing obligations 5,580 8,840 Less: financing obligations, current (3,720) (8,840) Total financing obligations, noncurrent \$ 1,860 \$

 On April 27, 2021, the Company entered into an investment arrangement in which the Company provides future receivables available to an outside investor to invest in, in exchange for an upfront payment.
 Through this arrangement, the Company obtains financing in the form of a large upfront payment, which the Company accounts for as a borrowing by recording the proceeds received as a financing obligation, which will be repaid through payments collected from accounts receivable debtors relating to future receivables.
 The financing obligation is non-recourse; however, the Company is responsible for collections as the Company must first collect payments from the debtors and remit them to the investor.
 The Company recognizes interest on the financed amount using the effective interest method.
-The effective interest rate is the interest rate that equates the present value of the cash amounts to be receivable financing facility has a term of 5 years and the arrangement allows the Company and the financier to mutually agree to roll forward the Company's borrowings as they come due.
+The effective interest rate is the interest rate that equates the present value of the cash amounts to be received by the investor with the present value of the cash amounts paid by the investor to the Company.
+The receivable financing facility has a term of 5 years and the arrangement allows the Company and the financier to mutually agree to roll forward the Company's borrowings as they come due.